 But how about something about the relationship between consumers and businesses?

-I though about it for a while.
+I thought about it for a while.
 The problem isn’t just that companies have developed new ways of separating you from your money; it’s that consumers have forgotten how to be responsible and effective shoppers.

 The result is Scammed, a book that reveals the broken relationship between American consumers and businesses and explains how companies came to believe that fooling their customers was a viable, and profitable, business plan.